rm511130/Concourse-Workshop/README.md

 ![](./images/welcome-to-concourse.png)

-- In the future, if your company allows it, you can click on either the Apple, the Windows Symbol or the Penguim to download to your PC or Mac the **fly** CLI.
-We will continue to use the Workshop VM which already has the **fly** CLI installed.
-If you do download the **fly** CLI, just remember to place it in a directory that is your `PATH` and to make it executable with, for example, a `chmod +x` commmand.
+- In the future, you can click on either the Apple, the Windows symbol or the Penguim to download the **fly** CLI to your PC or Mac.

-- Note that the Apple, the Windows Symbol and the Penguim are also shown on the bottom-right of your Concourse Web GUI.
+- Note that the Apple, the Windows symbol and the Penguim are also shown on the bottom of your Concourse Web GUI.
+- If you do download the **fly** CLI, just remember to place it in a directory that is your `PATH` and to make it executable with, for example, a `chmod +x` commmand.

+- We will continue to use the Workshop VM which already has the **fly** CLI installed.

-- Using the Concourse Web GUI, log in as `admin` with password `admin`.
+- Using the Concourse Web GUI, you can click on the login link, and then log-in as `admin` with password `admin`.
+Keep your browser open, we will come back to it later, but you may see something interesting things happening on the Concourse Web GUI, as we execute this Lab.

-- Back on your Workshop VM, please execute the following commands to target your Concourse CI/CD server:
+- Back to your Workshop VM, please execute the following commands to target your Concourse CI/CD server:

 ```
 fly --target workshop login --concourse-url http://$user.pks4u.com:8080 -u admin -p admin